anne-creator/cs4459_project_Raft/README.md

 These logs will show events such as heartbeats, data replication, and elections.

-### 7. Test leader failure
+### 7. Log Files

-If you terminate the leader node, the remaining nodes will automatically detect the failure and elect a new leader.
+The system generates the following log files: client.txt: Records client operations and leader discovery node1.txt, node2.txt, etc.: Record node operations, elections, and data replication